LighTec/Holonyak/README.md

 # CapstoneArduino
 2017 Capstone project-- Razer Chroma for an Arduino and RBG strips.
 Version 1!
-Should work with any adafruit LED strip, and any computer and arduino.
+Should work with any computer, and Arduino.
+Works with LED chips using WS2812, WS2811 and SK6812 drivers, like the Adafruit Neopixel range of products

 However, it is only tested on a Arduino Uno, and an Adafruit 8X8 Neopixel Panel.